Following Christ’s example, our congregation strives to create a more inclusive, welcoming, and just world.

 Adopt a Highway – Tramway

-Twice a year we don our fluorescent vests, get our “grabbers” and bags and set out to clean up our portion of Tramway Blvd.
-Volunteer opportunities happen in the spring and fall.
+Twice a year in the spring and fall, we don our fluorescent vests, get our “grabbers” and bags and set out to clean up our portion of Tramway Blvd.
+Volunteers are always welcome.

 East Central Ministries